Akram Djahnit

-Akram Djahnit (أكرم جحنيط; born 3 April 1991) is an Algerian football player who currently plays for ES Sétif in the Algerian Ligue Professionnelle 1.
+Akram Djahnit (أكرم جحنيط; born 3 April 1991) is an Algerian football player who plays as a Midfielder for ES Ben Aknoun.

 Club career

 ES Sétif

 Born in Sétif, Djahnit began his career in the youth ranks of his hometown club ES Sétif.
 In 2010, he was a member of Sétif under-20 team that won the Algerian Junior Cup, beating CR Belouizdad 12–11 in the penalty shoot-out in the final after the game had ended 0-0.
 On 18 June 2011 Djahnit made his professional debut for the club as a starter in a league match against AS Khroub.
 A week later, on 25 June 2011, he scored his first goal for ES Sétif in a 3–1 loss to CA Bordj Bou Arréridj.

 Al-Arabi SC

 In July 2015, Djahnit signed a two-year contract with Kuwaiti club Al-Arabi.
 He scored his first goal in a 1–0 win versus Al-nasr in the league on 11 November 2015.
 In January 2016, Djahnit reached a mutual agreement with Al-Arabi to terminate his contract.